NullVoxPopuli/website/content/2020-08-08-how-does-di-work.md

-If we do not learn from the mistakes of those before us and allow ourselves to make testing hard for both our coworkers as well as our future selves, we are doing our cowokers (and ourselves!) a disservice.
+If we do not learn from the mistakes of those before us and allow ourselves to make testing hard for both our coworkers as well as our future selves, we are doing our coworkers (and ourselves!) a disservice.

-This could easily go on a tangent about the important and philosphy of testing and testing-driven architecture, but that's a topic for another time.
+This could easily go on a tangent about the important and philosophy of testing and testing-driven architecture, but that's a topic for another time.

 ## How does Dependency Injection work in Ember?

-## What does Ember do behind the scenes?

-## Let's write our own!
+I think the best way to describe this is to first demonstrate how we would create our own dependency injection system from scratch.

 This is a bottom-up approach, meaning that we start with the bare minimum, and the gradually add more behavior as we move forward.
 First, we'll need to define some